istio/istio.io/content/en/docs/concepts/security/index.md

 Pilot watches for changes to Istio authorization policies.
 It fetches the updated authorization policies if it sees any changes.
-Pilot distributes Istio authorization policies to the Envoy proxies that are co-located with the service instances.
+Pilot distributes Istio authorization policies to the Envoy proxies that are colocated with the service instances.

 Each Envoy proxy runs an authorization engine that authorizes requests at